MeepleCodes/ffxiv_macro/README.md

 ## Bugs
 [x] CPU usage wtf
-- Drop insertion point drawn in the wrong place at the end of a line
+[x] Drop insertion point drawn in the wrong place at the end of a line
 - Cursor not restored correctly when undo/redoing
+- Insert/move cursor/insert is merging undo states; should be separate [x] Re-implement autoscroll in refactored editor

 ## TODOs
 Vague list of features still to implement